Infinite Jonathans

 • Feed writing into the game using in-house tools.

-• Working with the illustration team, directing all the visuals.
+• Collaborate with the illustration team, directing all visuals.

-• Minor management of in-house branching narrative tool’s backend (JSON).
+• Minor management of the in-house branching narrative tool’s backend (JSON).

-• Writing copy for pitch materials (to AdMagic/Breaking Games).
+• Write copy for pitch materials (to AdMagic/Breaking Games).

 Comps: